catseye/Chrysoberyl/article/Languages.md

 *   computational-class: ???
 *   paradigms: Metalanguage, Object-oriented
 *   reference-distribution: [ALPACA distribution](http://catseye.tc/distribution/ALPACA_distribution)
-*   sample program:

     /* John Conway's Game of Life, expressed in ALPACA. */ state Dead  " " to Alive when 3 Alive and 5 Dead;
     state Alive "*" to Dead when 4 Alive or 7 Dead.

 ALPACA is a meta-language for describing cellular automata.